Abortion

 Ultrasound scan

-You usually have an ultrasound scan first, to find out the exact length of the pregnancy.
+You usually have an ultrasound scan first to find out the exact length of the pregnancy.
 That is also necessary to see which method can be used for the termination.
 An ultrasound will only be done if you give your consent.
 You don’t have to look if you don’t want to.

 Too soon?

 If your period is only a couple of days late, the ultrasound might not show anything.
 You may then have to wait another 1 or 2 weeks for the procedure.
-A vacuum aspiration won’t be effective if you have only been pregnant for a couple of days.
+A vacuum aspiration won’t be effective if you’ve only been pregnant for a couple of days.
 The embryo is too small.

 Appointment